STUDENT/PARENT RESPONSIBILITES AND GUIDELINES REGARDING ATTENDANCE

 They have a signed note by the parent stating the reason for leaving and time required to check out.
 The note must have a parent signature and a phone number to verify the reason.
 If the student is leaving for medical reasons, (i.e. doctor, dentist, etc) the note must have the doctor's name.

-A parent phones the Attendance Office and checks the student out.
+A parent emails the Attendance Office and checks the student out.

 Students leaving campus for any reason must check out at the Attendance or Health Office.
 Students must sign in at the Attendance Office when they return to campus.
 Students leaving campus for any reason and not checking out through the Attendance or Health Office will be considered truant for that particular class period.
 A parent phone call will NOT clear a truant or unverified absence when a student has left campus without authorization.
 Students must be in school all day in order to practice or participate in a game, practice, rehearsal, performance or activity.
 Requests for exceptions must be made in advance through the Attendance Office.

 Students Arriving Late to School: All students must sign in (signature and arrival time) at the Attendance Office before going to class.
 A note signed by a parent/guardian or an email must be received within 72 hours in order to clear the absence*.
 It is the responsibility of the parent/guardian to notify the school within 72 hours of an absence* by either an email or a note to the Attendance Office.

 Attendance Policy: Students will be dropped from a class with an "F" grade when they have accumulated six (6) unexcused tardies or three (3) unexcused absences to the class.
 Students will be dropped with an "F" grade from a zero period class when they accumulate ten (10) unexcused tardies or five (5) unexcused absences.